alignalghii/loosely-coupled-figure-editor/README.md

 But the EPR part is the simpler part of the task.

-The second part of the task is to hep the work of the employees by providing a nice graphics editor to them for drawing the floor plans easily and storing these along with the other data of the flats:
+The second part of the task is to help the work of the employees by providing a nice graphics editor to them for drawing the floor plans easily and storing these along with the other data of the flats:

 ![Floor plan designer graphics editor](doc-common/assets/floorplan-editor-original1440x815.png "Floor plan designer graphics editor")